nicoladaniello/books-back-end/README.md

 Books is a simple bespoke bookkeeping application I've developed for a customer in the Hotel business.
 It provides an easy to use interface and it can run locally on Windows and Mac.

-This repo includes the back end of the project.
-The front end can be found here: TODO
+This repo includes the front end of the project.
+The back end can be found here: [Books Front End](https://github.com/nicoladaniello/books-front-end)

 ## Features